rjbarnesca/Col.cltk/syllabus.md

 ## 2/14 [Introduction](/resources/feb14.md)

-- introductions of member
+- introductions of individual members
 - introduction to cltk and jupyter notebooks
-- downloads of Anaconda
+- downloads of Anaconda and cltk